ATLFlight/ATLFlightDocs/PX4.md

 shutdown
 ```

+## Stable Releases
+Following are the git tags corresponding to stable releases:
+- EAGLE_DRONE_1.1_PCS_0 (June 6, 2016)

 ## Known Issues and Limitations

+*NOTE:* This section is applicable to the latest stable release only.

 Only the following modes / configurations / tools have been tested and therefore supported:
 - Flight modes
   - MANUAL (Angle) mode